openfaas/docs/docs/openfaas-pro/sqs-events.md

     `maxMessages` - Maximum messages to fetch at once - between 1-10

+    `asyncInvocation` - when set to true, every message will be dequeued and transferred to the built-in queueing system in OpenFaaS.
+The queue system in OpenFaaS is ideal for long-running functions, or functions that need to be retried if a non-200 status code is returned.
+This means the SQS connector can move onto the next message without holding up the processing of pending messages.

 Each time a function is invoked by the connector it will receive the message from the queue as the HTTP body.

 It'll also receive two HTTP headers: